Paithani: Material assembly

 20-22 denier-organized silk is used in warp, while twofold ply, very lightly twisted 30-32 silk is used for weft.
-The warp yarn cost ₹2900-3200 per kilogram whereas weft yarn costs ₹2400-3000 per kilogram.
+The warp yarn costs ₹2900-3200 per kilogram whereas weft yarn costs ₹2400-3000 per kilogram.
 A single sari may weigh from 1.45 kg or more depending upon the weight of the silk and zari used.
 The warp is usually made in the peg or drums warping process and is tied in ball form at the back of loom.
 It is usually made for 2 pieces of sari and is about 11.5 m in length.
 While coloured silk is mostly used in figure work, the solid selvedge have extra weft figuring threads.
 The weft for selvedges and body being different, three shuttle weaving is adopted, two for the selvedge and one for the plain body.
 The selvedge therefore appears as separately woven and then stitched to the body of the sari.
 Some times a separate padar warp is twisted on the body.
 The end piece has fine silk.
 Warp threads are only of zari forming a golden ground upon which angular, brightly coloured silk designs are woven in the interlocked weft, producing a tapestry effect which makes it very elegant.